chiaretto/github-action-organize-cards-columns-project/README.md

-# github-action-organiza-cards-columns-project
+# github-action-organize-cards-columns-project

-This action will replicate icon of columns project to cards of column.
+This action will replicate icon of project columns to cards of column.
-The name of columns need use a icon separate by hifen, like "😀 - Column Name", them all card will be title with icon "😀 - Name of Card";
+The name of columns need use a icon separate by hifen, like "😀 - Column Name", them all card will be title with icon "😀 Name of Card".
+When a card change of column, the icon will be updated from this column.

 ## Inputs